segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 plan: engage-foundations
 ---

-Use Trait Enrichment to access Segment profile traits when you sync Audiences to Destinations.
+Use Trait Enrichment to access Segment profile traits when you sync Audiences and Journeys to Destinations.
 With Trait Enrichment, you can use custom, SQL, computed, and predictive traits to enrich the data you map to your destinations.

+> success "Trait Activation setup"
+> Visit the Trait Activation [setup doc](/docs/engage/trait-activation/trait-activation-setup/) for supported destinations and more on how to get started with Trait Activation.

 > info ""
 > The setup steps you'll use for Trait Enrichment depend on the type of Destination [you've connected](/docs/engage/trait-activation/trait-activation-setup/).
 > - For Iterable, Facebook Custom Audiences, Zendesk, and Google Adwords, use [set up Trait Enrichment](#set-up-trait-enrichment).
 > - If you're using SendGrid, Braze, or Salesforce Actions, use the [Destination Actions setup steps](#destination-actions-setup).

-> info "Trait Enrichment in beta"
-> Trait Enrichment is in beta, and Segment is actively working on this feature.
-Some functionality may change before it becomes generally available.
-[Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.

 > warning ""
 > You must have Engage Foundations to use Trait Enrichment.